 Now we also have a "DDK" league, which consists of players between 30 and 10 kyu :)

-Since we check one player every 5 mins, it can take up to one day for a game to be analyse.
+Since we check one player every 5 mins, it can take up to one day for a game to be analysed.
 If, after one day, the game is still not showing, best thing is to ask about it in this forum thread.

 Yes, it is possible to win a prize as a league player.
 Thanks to the support of our teachers, friends and partners, we are happy to reward our winners with the folowings: